-The NTSB cited research that showed most drivers experience a decline in both cognitive and visual functions with a BAC of 0.05 and he fact that more than 100 countries on six continents have BAC limits set at 0.05 or lower.
+The NTSB cited research that showed most drivers experience a decline in both cognitive and visual functions with a BAC of 0.05 and the fact that more than 100 countries BAC limits are set to be 0.05 or less in six continents.

-Moreover, NTSB also recommended that states expand laws allowing police to swiftly confiscate licenses from drivers who exceed the blood alcohol limits and require all first-time offenders to have ignition-locking devices that prevent cars from starting until breath samples are analyzed.
+Moreover, NTSB also recommended that states expand laws allowing police to swiftly confiscate licenses from drivers who exceed the blood alcohol limits and require all first-time offenders to have ignition-locking devices that keep cars from switching on until the samples of breath are being analyzed.

-Under the current circumstances, we recommend anyone involved in an alcohol-related offense, no matter if it is DUI or an even more serious charge, to hire a specialized and experienced criminal defense attorney, like our team in Fort Lauderdale, in order to benefit of high-quality legal counsel and avoid strict penalties and jail time.
+Under the current circumstances, we recommend anyone involved in an alcohol-related offense, no matter if it is DUI or an even more serious charge, to hire a specialized and experienced criminal defense attorney, like our team in Fort Lauderdale, to benefit from high-quality legal counsel and avoid strict penalties and jail time.

 Call (954) 522-9997 or fill out the short form below.
 We will usually respond within 1 business day but often do so the same day.
 Don’t hesitate, your questions are welcome.

 * Required Fields